Happy Easter to everyone! And also a very happy birthday my boys Fred and George Weasley – you can send me a toilet seat ANY time :)

 I wouldn’t imagine my answer is much different than others my age – the Harry Potter books, of course, is what truly got my “habit” started.
-I didn’t learned to read, I mean really read, until about halfway through the second grade or so.
+I didn’t learn to read, I mean really read, until about halfway through the second grade or so.
 I knew the simple words, “I,” “Am,” “Can,” “Hi” and “The,” but it was pretty basic.
-I’ve always been a voracious learner when it’s something that I truly care about and take an interest in, which is why I aced all my History and English classes and math could have fucked itself into a hole for all I cared.
+I’ve always been a voracious learner when it’s something that I truly care about and take an interest in, which is why I aced all my History and English classes, and math could have fucked itself into a hole for all I cared.
 It was the summer into third or fourth grade where I started really taking an interest.

 What can I say?
 The library reading program really got my competitive streak motivated.
 By the next summer, I read The Lightning Thief aloud to my brother, at his request, during the drive to Virginia.
 If only I could pull a 360 like that with geometry, i.e. the worst year of my life.

 While The Lightning Thief and the public library system got me started, it wasn’t until my mom gave me Harry Potter and the Sorcerer’s Stone that I really fell in love with reading overall.
 It’s one of the moments of my childhood that I remember most clearly: it was a Friday night during the transition from summer to fall, and we were having a fire outside in our portable fire pit.
 I remember distinctly that I was sitting on the stoop by the back door to our house that night when my mom gave me the tattered copy (which has grown significantly more so in the ensuing years) and I read the first line and fell, hard.
 After Harry Potter, there was no stopping me.
 I went after all of Rick Riordan’s other books and tossed my Junie B. Jones to the side forever.

 2. What genre, or genres, would you normally choose?